ecamacho90/VulvalDevelopment/README.md

 The data will be saved in __.mat__ format, one for each parallel job.
 If one wants to combine all the subfiles from the parallel jobs into one, then use function **SaveData.m**.

+## Run time
+It took a mean of 3.5 seconds to simulate all the mutants given one particle that satisfies all the constraints and priors.
+The time to run the ABC algorithm depended on the step of the algorithm and number of particles to be found.
+For N=20,000 particles, the time increased as the algorithm is challenged with smaller thresholds, ranging from a mean of 3.5 seconds/particle on the first step of the algorithm to a mean of 56.15 seconds/particle on the last step of the algorithm.
+This means, to compute 20,000 particles with 4 cores it ranged from 4.8 hours on the first step to 78 hours on the last one.